 Costs of co-working in Belgium

 If you are interested in sharing your workspace in Belgium, most co-working spaces offer various membership plans that can range from using facilities for a few hours a week to unlimited access to your own desk.
-Plans are usually flexible and can be offered monthly, quarterly or annually.
+In general, plans are flexible and can be offered monthly, quarterly or annually.
 There are also places where you can hire on an hourly basis, from €15-20 per hour.

 The Library Group, for example, offers tailor-made memberships ranging from €245-500 per month as well as the option to rent private offices from €500 a month.
-Its three Libraries in Brussels offer traditional office facilities with a unique flavour and additional services including clubs, workshops, a range of fun social activities for members, and even dry cleaning and recommending babysitters.
+Its three libraries in Brussels offer traditional office facilities with a unique flavor and additional services such as clubs, workshops, a range of fun social activities for members, and even dry cleaning and recommending babysitters.

 Benefits of co-working in Belgium